activatedgeek/blog/site/contents/phil/meta/existential-risks.md

 title: Existential Risks
 description: Events that can potentially disrupt humanity as it exists
 date: Jul 4 2020, 19:51 -0700
-updated: Aug 16 2020, 12:49 -0700
+updated: Aug 22 2020, 10:27 +0530
 area: phil
 cat: meta
 ---

-I came across an recent article on [The Economist](https://www.economist.com/briefing/2020/06/25/the-world-should-think-better-about-catastrophic-and-existential-risks).
-Humanity from time immemorial has face existential risks either natural or man-made.
-[Black Swan events](https://en.wikipedia.org/wiki/Black_swan_theory) have dominated major progress in societies.
+An article on [The Economist](https://www.economist.com/briefing/2020/06/25/the-world-should-think-better-about-catastrophic-and-existential-risks) reminds that humanity, from time immemorial, has faced existential risks either natural or man-made.
+[Black
+Swan events](https://en.wikipedia.org/wiki/Black_swan_theory) have dominated major progress in societies.
 I believe the paranoia associated with such events and ideas is overblown.
 Instead, these are opportunities to learn a lesson around